 Your Type of Depression

 Standard antidepressants may not work as well for you if your depression symptoms started before you turned 18.
 It’s not that antidepressants as a rule don’t help people under 18.
-It’s that when researchers study people who eventually develop treatment-resistant depression, they find that many had their first symptoms of depression at an early age.
+It’s that when researchers study people who eventually get treatment-resistant depression, they find that many had their first symptoms of depression at an early age.

 Treatment-resistant depression is also more likely to happen to people who have dysthymia.
 That’s a type of mild depression that lingers for months or years.